 Should you wear two masks to make them more effective?

-It's important to make sure that your mask has enough layers of fabric to be effective, but some, including President-elect Joe Biden, have been seen wearing multiple masks at once.
-Experts say that this is an extra step that can help limit any "leakage" of air, but isn't necessary in most cases.
+It's important to make sure that your mask has enough layers of fabric to be effective, but some, including President Joe Biden and Dr. Anthony Fauci, have been seen wearing multiple masks at once.
+Experts say that this is an extra step that can help limit any "leakage" of air.

-"For all the rest of us, a second mask may reduce 'leakage' and could be a reasonable thing to do, particularly for public-facing employees such as teachers, grocery cashiers and bus drivers," said Dr. Sten Vermund, dean of the Yale School of Public Health in New Haven, Connecticut, noting that medical professionals wearing fitted N95 masks should avoid adding an extra layer.
+"...
+A second mask may reduce 'leakage' and could be a reasonable thing to do, particularly for public-facing employees such as teachers, grocery cashiers and bus drivers," said Dr. Sten Vermund in early December, dean of the Yale School of Public Health in New Haven, Connecticut, noting that medical professionals wearing fitted N95 masks should avoid adding an extra layer.
 "There is no harm to dual masking unless someone were to have trouble breathing, but this is rare in mask use unless someone has prior respiratory limitations such as severe COPD."

 What about face shields?